Here is your 10-minute practice routine.

 Even if you don’t, though, look at everything we have worked on in this short time: dexterity, speed, scales knowledge, hand independence, sight reading, and songs.
 All of that in just 10 minutes!

 You have 10 minutes, we all do.
-I would really challenge you to set aside 10 minutes each day this week and try this routine.
+I would really challenge you to try this 10-minute practice routine.
 After one week I know you will already notice a difference.

 Good luck and have fun!